Class-D amplifier: Signal modulation

-The 2-level waveform is derived using pulse-width modulation (PWM), pulse-density modulation (sometimes referred to as pulse frequency modulation), sliding mode control (more commonly called "self-oscillating modulation" in the trade.) or discrete-time forms of modulation such as delta-sigma modulation.
+The 2-level waveform is derived using pulse-width modulation (PWM), pulse-density modulation (sometimes referred to as pulse frequency modulation), sliding mode control (more commonly called self-oscillating modulation.) or discrete-time forms of modulation such as delta-sigma modulation.

-The most basic way of creating the PWM signal is to use a high-speed comparator ("C" in the block diagram above) that compares a high-frequency triangular wave with the audio input.
+A simple means of creating the PWM signal is to use a high-speed comparator ("C" in the block diagram above) that compares a high-frequency triangular wave with the audio input.
 This generates a series of pulses of which the duty cycle is directly proportional with the instantaneous value of the audio signal.
-The comparator then drives a MOS gate driver which in turn drives a pair of high-power switches (usually MOSFETs).
+The comparator then drives a MOS gate driver which in turn drives a pair of high-power switching transistors (usually MOSFETs).
 This produces an amplified replica of the comparator's PWM signal.
-The output filter removes the high-frequency switching components of the PWM signal and recovers the audio information that the speaker can use.
+The output filter removes the high-frequency switching components of the PWM signal and reconstructs audio information that the speaker can use.

-DSP-based amplifiers which generate a PWM signal directly from a digital audio signal (e. g.
-SPDIF) either use a counter to time the pulse length or implement a digital equivalent of a triangle-based modulator.
+DSP-based amplifiers that generate a PWM signal directly from a digital audio signal (e. g.
+SPDIF) either use a counter to time the pulse length or implement a digital equivalent of the triangle-based modulator.
 In either case, the time resolution afforded by practical clock frequencies is only a few hundredths of a switching period, which is not enough to ensure low noise.
 In effect, the pulse length gets quantized, resulting in quantization distortion.
-In both cases, negative feedback is applied inside the digital domain, forming a noise shaper which has lower noise in the audible frequency range.
+In both cases, negative feedback is applied inside the digital domain, forming a noise shaper which results in lower noise in the audible frequency range.